3drobotics/solodevguide/book/concept-smartshot.md

                     # see what the button is mapped to
                     (shot, mode) = self.buttonManager.getFreeButtonMapping(button)

-                    # hack to get pano
+                    # hack to get autopan
                     if (mode == 13):
                         logger.log("hack - mode: %s" % modes.MODE_NAMES[mode])
                         shot = shots.APP_SHOT_AUTOPAN